Corris Railway

-The Corris Railway (Rheilffordd Corris) is a narrow gauge preserved railway based in Corris on the border between Merionethshire (now Gwynedd) and Montgomeryshire (now Powys) in Mid-Wales.
+The Corris Railway (Rheilffordd Corris) is a narrow gauge railway based in Corris on the border between Merionethshire (now Gwynedd) and Montgomeryshire (now Powys) in Mid-Wales.

-The line opened in 1859 as a horse tramway, running originally from quays on the River Dyfi at Morben and Derwenlas, skirting the town of Machynlleth and then following the Dulas Valley north to Corris and on to Aberllefenni.
+The line opened in 1859 as a horse tramway, running from quays on the River Dyfi at Morben and Derwenlas, through the town of Machynlleth and then following the Dulas Valley north to Corris and on to Aberllefenni.
 Branches served the slate quarries at Corris Uchaf, Aberllefenni, the isolated quarries around Ratgoed and quarries along the length of the Dulas Valley.
+In 1878, the railway was rebuilt and steam locomotives were introduced.
+It was taken over by the Great Western Railway in 1929 and closed in 1948.

-The railway closed in 1948, but a preservation society was formed in 1966, initially opening a museum; a short section of line between Corris and Maespoeth was re-opened to passengers in 2002.
+A preservation society was formed in 1966, initially opening a museum at Corris.
+A short section of line between Corris and Maespoeth was re-opened to passengers in 2002.
 The railway now operates as a tourist attraction.
-A new steam locomotive was built for the railway, which was delivered in 2005.
-The two surviving locomotives, plus some of the original rolling stock, are preserved on the nearby Talyllyn Railway.
+Two new steam locomotives have been built for the railway, in 2005 and 2023.
+Two of the original locomotives and some of the original rolling stock are preserved on the nearby Talyllyn Railway.